YangLu1031/cloud-builders/Beta/go/README.md

 ```
 gcloud builds submit --config=listbuilds.yaml example
 ```
-This `listbuilds.yaml`:
+The example builds `listbuilds`, packages it into a minimalist Docker container, and runs the built container to confirm that it works.

+The [`Dockerfile`](example/Dockerfile) used does a multi-stage Docker build that results in a minimalist container for the given executable.
+To do this, it:

 1. fetches `go` dependencies.
-Note the global `GOPATH` setting which applies to all build steps and places the `GOPATH` into the persistent `/workspace` directory.
-1. builds and runs a `go` executable using the `go` builder.
-1. cross-compiles a `go` executable for packaging into a minimalist `Docker` container.
+1. cross-compiles the `listbuilds` executable for packaging into a minimalist `Docker` container that is based on the empty `scratch` image.
-1. performs a `docker build` to package the executable; note that the packaging also includes `ca-certificates.crt` which are not present in the `scratch` container but are needed by the `listbuilds` executable to make Google API calls.
-See the [`Dockerfile`](example/Dockerfile) for details.
+1. Packages the executable; note that the packaging also includes `ca-certificates.crt` which are not otherwise present in the `scratch` container but are needed by the `listbuilds` executable to make Google API calls.
-1. runs the built `Docker` container to confirm that it works.